kkmanojnambiar/Satellite_data_processing_codes/README.md

 # wrf_postprocessing_codes
-Extracting and visualizing simulation data from the Weather Research and Forecasting (WRF) model Plot the methane plume
+Extracting and visualizing simulation data from the Weather Research and Forecasting (WRF) model